 How to spend less on Fluffy and Fido

-As the multibillion-dollar pet industry in Canada continues to boom, more and more consumers are pulling out the plastic to spend money on their animal companions.
+Millions of Canadians own pets, and as every pet parent knows, owning a fluffy cat or a cuddly dog comes with various expenses -- and some can be quite costly.
+As the multibillion-dollar pet industry in Canada continues to boom, more consumers are pulling out the plastic when they need to spend money on their animal companions.

 Combine pet love with an increased ability to shop online from home, and it's easy to see why more people are shelling out for everything from premium pet food to squeaky toys while sitting at their computers.
 "Purchasing online has increased quite rapidly," says Sabourin, adding that the trend partially accounts for the increase in credit card spending.

 Recent statistics seem to confirm the theory.
 In 2016, the Huffington Post reported that pet owners would spend a total of US$60.59 billion on their pets that year, particularly on food, vet care and medicine.

 Jeanette Brox, a certified financial planner in Toronto, says she often talks with clients about how much they spend on their pets.
 Many people underestimate exactly how much their animals cost them -- or could set them back in the future.
 "When animals are young, they don't need a lot of extra care, but when they're older they can cost a lot," she cautions.

 So what can pet owners do to reduce their expenses both today and well into their pet's golden years?

 "You have to know your animal," says Brox.
 "There are certain breeds of cats and dogs that develop issues down the road.
 If you know what they are, you can prepare for them."
 For instance poodles are known for problematic teeth.
 Knowing this, you can invest a few dollars on tuna flavoured toothpaste and a good brushing rather than spending hundreds of dollars on dental care later at the vet.